robenkleene/development-references/nvim/nvim-vs-vim.md

 ### Markdown

-- When `nvim` enters a new line with an indented list, it adds the new item indented appropriately. *Not sure where this feature is coming from maybe Tree-Sitter?*
+- When `nvim` enters a new line with an indented list, it adds the new item indented appropriately. *`vim` can also do this with the `set autoindent` option*
 - `nvim` disables spell checking in URLs